RMHogervorst/scheduling_r_scripts/README.md

 Github actions is not really meant for scheduling scripts, but it does support it.
 You can set up an action (see blogpost link at the bottom) to schedule a run using the CRON syntax. github uses UTC.

 **Where are the costs?**:  Github actions are free for 2000 actions minutes/month over all your projects.
-If I run this daily and every run will indeed take 8 minutes as they do now I can run 250 actions a month, which is enough for my usecase.
+If I run this daily and every run will indeed take 8 minutes as they do now I can run 250 actions a month, which is enough for my use case.

 **How easy is it to set up and use. and how easy can you transfer your work to your coworker**: There are more and more examples but the setup was not super easy because the steps are slow